 Preheat oven to 350 F. Line two baking sheets with parchment paper, or lightly butter them, and set aside.

 In the bowl of an electric mixer, or stand mixer fitted with paddle attachment, or a large bowl if mixing by hand, cream the butter and sugars until light and fluffy.
 Add the eggs, one at a time, beating well and scraping down the sides of the bowl after each addition.
 Beat in the vanilla.

 Sift the flour, baking soda and salt together in a small bowl.
 Add the dry ingredients to the butter-sugar mixture, and mix until just combined.
-Fold in the chocolate chunks.
+Fold in the peppermint pieces and chocolate chips.

 Using a cookie scoop or two spoons, scoop cookie dough onto prepared pans.
 Bake 12-15 for smaller cookies, 14-17 for larger ones or until the tops are a light golden brown (mine came out after 12 minutes).